Chargent Connector

 Aliases

-Once you have your aliases, you will need to open the Salesforce connector that is set up after the Chargent connector in the connector timeline.
+Once you have your aliases, you will need to open the Salesforce Connector that is set up after the Chargent Connector in the connector timeline.

-In the above screenshot, you'd be able to use %%CHARGENT_ORDER_OBJECT_ID_XXX%%, %%CHARGENT_ORDER_ID_XXX%%, and %%CHARGENT_TRANSACTION_OBJECT_ID_XXX%%
+In the screenshot above, you'd be able to use the following:

 Terms of Service · Privacy Policy